-Not only does grass-fed beef provide four times as many omega-3 fatty acids, but it also has six times as much conjugated linoleic acid as grain-fed beef (Dhiman et al. 199938).
+Grass-fed beef provides four times as many omega-3 fatty acids and has six times as much conjugated linoleic acid as grain-fed beef (Dhiman et al. 199938).

 This unique fat from grass-fat beef counteracts type 2 diabetes and fat deposit buildup (Daley et al. 201039).

-Furthermore, it is beef offal, where enormous amounts of sulfur and other minerals are hiding.
+Furthermore, it is offal, where enormous amounts of sulfur and other minerals hide.